Mokilese language: Classification

-Sounds
+Phonology

 Consonants

 Mokilese has the following simple consonant phonemes:

+/ɟ/ may also be realized as a fricative [ʝ] in certain positions, and may also be heard as a palatal affricate [ɟ͡ʝ] in free variation.

 In addition Mokilese contrasts between simple and geminate consonants and each consonant above has a geminate pair.
 For example likkoau (clothes) contrasts with likoau (chapped).
 Geminate consonants only occur between vowels.
+Geminate ⟨pw⟩, ⟨mw⟩, and ⟨ng⟩ are written ⟨pww⟩, ⟨mww⟩, and ⟨ngg⟩, respectively.

 Vowels

-Mokilese has 7 simple phonemic vowels distinguishing between short and long varieties of each.
+Mokilese has 7 simple phonemic vowels distinguishing between short and long varieties of each, except no minimal pairs exist between /e/ and /eː/, notably.